purescript-contrib/purescript-react-dom/CONTRIBUTING.md

-# Contributing to React Dom
+# Contributing to React DOM

 Thanks for your interest in contributing to `react-dom`!
 We welcome new contributions regardless of your level of experience or familiarity with PureScript.